CodeFromAnywhere/Myelin/README.md

 # From Idea to Hosted API

 Code like a pro, without the expertise.
+Devy uses RAG to retreive code documentation from many apis, writes perfect code, and hosts your solution on your own GitHub and Vercel Server.

 ![](devy.gif)